Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/replication-version-requirements-upgrade-recommendations.md

 The replication process creates a consistent point-in-time copy of data in a directory on a source cluster when Qumulo Core transfers the data to a directory on a target cluster.
-Because two clusters are required for the replication process, there are specific requirements for version of Qumulo Core that the two clusters must run.
+Because two clusters are required for the replication process, there are specific requirements for Qumulo Core versions that the two clusters must run.

 ## Replication for Qumulo Core 6.0.0.x (and Higher)
 For Qumulo Core 6.0.0.x (and higher), clusters that run different versions can replicate _with all quarterly and non-quarterly versions, up to eight quarters in the future._